Formalizing Integration Patterns with Multimedia Data (Extended Version): Introduction

 Recent business and socio-technical trends start relying on smart applications with advanced analysis techniques, the IoT, business and social networks~\cite{Ritter201736,ZimmermannPHW16,DBLP:journals/dagstuhl-manifestos/AbiteboulABBCD018}.
 This entails the need to employ enterprise application integration (EAI) for processing unstructured multimedia and semantic data, with concrete applications like smart logistics, disease detection in agriculture and health-care, social sentiment analysis.
 The latter has been recently studied in the context of multimedia EAI in \cite{Ritter201736,RitterR17}.
 More generally, the need for handling multimodel and knowledge-enriched data (incl. text and multimedia data) was also identified in the related data management \cite{DBLP:journals/dagstuhl-manifestos/AbiteboulABBCD018} and event-based processing domains (considering audio, video and social events) \cite{DBLP:journals/ivc/TzelepisMMIKBSY16}.

 While multimedia integration solutions become more relevant and complex, solid formal foundations are crucial in order to ensure the behavioral correctness of multimedia EAI solutions (cf. \cite{Ritter201736}).
 Such formal foundations had been given by formalizing the execution semantics of integration patterns \cite{hohpe2004enterprise,Ritter201736} -- the building blocks of EAI solutions -- using colored Petri nets (CPNs) \cite{DBLP:conf/caise/FahlandG13} and (timed) \dbnets \cite{DBLP:conf/edoc/0001RMRS18,RITTER2019101439}.
 Still, results of these works do not apply to multimedia data, whereas the recent survey \cite{Ritter201736} identifies a lack of a suitable formalism for multimedia integration patterns. \begin{example} \cref{fig:example} shows an excerpt from a social media sentiment harvesting application (cf. \url{https://tinyurl.com/yautcagl}), in which images (and texts) are either collected from Human Data Intelligence providers or directly from social media sources like Facebook, Twitter, or Instagram.
-To guide the search, a social intelligence system (\eg ERP, CRM) provides lists of \emph{topics} and \emph{keywords} of interest as well as time- or item-based metadata like a \emph{sinceId}, denoting the earliest feed of interest.
-Then, using textual Splitter and Content Enricher patterns, distinct queries are separated into multiple request messages with the sinceId as header (H).
-The resulting media feed entries contain images in the message body (B) that are processed by multiple subsequent steps.
-First, images without humans or products are filtered out using an image Message Filter (\ie no sentiment about a product).
-Then an image Content Enricher marks the features, along which the relevant parts in the images are split into separate messages by an image Splitter.
-Finally, an image Enricher determines the emotional state of the human (towards the product) and adds the information to the image message, while preserving the image.
+For ease of reading, the diagram is enriched with numbers referring to concrete steps described in the text below.
+To guide the search, a social intelligence system (\eg ERP, CRM) provides lists of \emph{topics} and \emph{keywords} of interest as well as time- or item-based metadata like a \emph{sinceID}, denoting the earliest feed of interest (see \textbf{{\colorbox{amber!70}1}}).
+Then, using textual Splitter and Content Enricher patterns (\textbf{{\colorbox{amber!70}2}} and \textbf{{\colorbox{amber!70}3}}), distinct queries are separated into multiple request messages with the sinceID as header (H).
+The resulting media feed entries contain images in the message body (B) that are processed by multiple subsequent steps (starting from \textbf{{\colorbox{amber!70}4}}).
+First, images without humans or products are filtered out using an image Message Filter (\textbf{{\colorbox{amber!70}6}}).
+Then an image Content Enricher marks the features (\textbf{{\colorbox{amber!70}7}}), along which the relevant parts in the images are split into separate messages by an image Splitter (\textbf{{\colorbox{amber!70}8}}).
+Finally, an image Enricher determines the emotional state of the human (towards the product) and adds the information to the image message, while preserving the image (\textbf{{\colorbox{amber!70}9}}).
 The images with marked and determined sentiment as well as the association to the original topic are returned to the social intelligence system. $\blacksquare$ \end{example}